 Hats, crowns and headdresses

-For women, looks are virtually limitless.
+For historical women's headgear, looks are virtually limitless.
 Historical inspiration can be drawn from royalty of the 11th century (crown and veil), through the ever changing noble fashion of Templars, padded roll and veil, through to the elaborate steeple hennins of 15th century France, and the English butterfly headdresses of the same time.
 Even a simple padded roll, ren-fest style, can look good with a lower status costume.

 Unsuitable hats - Try to avoid any historical looks from the Tudor period and later, as they can look a bit incongruous with medieval fantasy costume.
 And remember, headwear is for display and not for modesty, so consider rich, bright colours and sparkling whites, and leave the dull linen coifs to the Marches.